-While Permaculture includes Wilderness (optionally) as “Zone 5” (“Zone 1” being your house and kitchen garden), Primitive Permaculture encourages the expansion of Z5 into your own perimeter (first Z4, then Z3, etc.) by gradually decreasing control and doing only the necessary maintenance, and choosing (semi-)wild, resilient perrenials and/or plants that self-seed over weak, labor-intensive, nutritionally poor domesticated annuals.
+While Permaculture includes Wilderness (optionally) as “Zone 5” (“Zone 1” being your house and kitchen garden), Primitive Permaculture encourages the expansion of Z5 into your own perimeter (first Z4, then Z3, etc.) by gradually decreasing control and doing only the necessary maintenance (tending, not toiling), and choosing (semi-)wild, resilient perrenials and/or plants that self-seed over weak, labor-intensive, nutritionally poor domesticated annuals.
 This is inspired by Masanobu Fukuoka’s method of “do-nothing-farming” and Taoist gardening.

 Primitive Permaculture has a large focus on semi-wild and wild plants, as well as on perennials – especially trees.
 Creating a Food Jungle is the long-term goal of Primitive Permaculture in bioregions where the rainfall allows it.